Jump to accessibility statement Skip to content

 Top tips to impress potential employers and secure a placement

-- You’re working towards being a professional engineer, so have you prepared as professionally as possible?
-Is your CV up-to-date?
+• Prepare yourself as professionally as possible.
+Is your CV up to date?
 Have you checked it thoroughly?

-- Get support and advice from the staff at the University.
+• Get support and advice from staff at the University.
 We’ve all worked – or are working – in industry.
-Use us
+Use us.

 Interview tips

-- When you get to an interview, link recent news to your answers and suggest to employers how you would apply this to your internship.
-E.g. the design of wind turbines is a big issue at the minute, so how would you try and solve it?
+• When you get to an interview, link recent news to your answers and suggest to employers how you'd apply this to your internship.
+For example, the design of wind turbines is a big issue at the moment, so how would you try and solve it?

-- Employers want to see this passion from you, it shows you have ideas and that you’re excellent academically as well as aware of the challenges facing the industry
+• Employers want to see this passion from you, as it shows you have ideas and that you’re excellent academically, as well as aware of the challenges facing the industry.

 Published: 11 September 2017